-If you skip periodic AC maintenance, you will end up sweating and feeling hot during summer.
-With this being said, here are five secrets to a well functioning air conditioner this summer.
+If you skip periodic AC maintenance, you will end up feeling the heat during summer.
+With this being said, here are four secrets to a well functioning air conditioner this summer.

 As the warm summer season comes round the corner, you will yearn for a functional air conditioner.
 A broken air conditioner during summer can be devastating.
 This is when a lot of people hunt for professional service providers, who can get the device up and running.
 Air conditioners that remain idle for several months will require maintenance.